 Making Complete and Powerful Requests

-A powerful request empowers the requester and the listener because it is authentic, clear, specific, and understood – and thus it can be negotiated to create committed action.
+A powerful request empowers the requester and the listener because it is authentic, clear, specific, and understood – and thus, it can be negotiated to create committed action.
 A disempowering request is not specific enough to accurately represent what the requester wants or frequently won’t be understood by the listener – making action that would get the desired result unlikely.
-At a minimum, a complete request includes specifics about what, who, and by when, but may be much more detailed than that.
+At a minimum, a complete request includes specifics about what, who, and by when, but it may be much more detailed than that.

 The Proper Response to a Request

-I propose that there are 4 appropriate responses to a request: “Yes,” meaning that you accept the request as it was made, “No,” meaning that you do not accept the request as made and have nothing more to add, a counter offer, meaning that you have a something else to offer that you would be willing to do instead of the original request, or a promise to respond to the request at some later time.
+I propose that there are four appropriate responses to a request: “Yes,” meaning that you accept the request as it was made, “No,” meaning that you do not accept the request as made and have nothing more to add, a counter offer, meaning that you have a something else to offer that you would be willing to do instead of the original request, or a promise to respond to the request at some later time.
 Any other response than some version of the above, like “maybe,” for example, leaves the conversation incomplete with no certainty of completion.

 Negotiating Requests and Promises Creates a Performance Culture